×

 View in Library Catalog

-For the Tlingit and Haida peoples, both shamans and kushtakas, land otter spirits of those who had drowned
+For the Tlingit and Haida peoples, both shamans and kushtakas, half man half otter spirits of those who drowned, had supernatural powers.
+Respect for elders and tradition as well as ascetic training helped

 View in Library Catalog